shAizi-Dev/Template/README.md

 🌱 I’m currently working in web technology

-💞️ I’m looking to collaborate with programmer for Reaserch Project
+💞️ I’m looking to collaborate with programmer for Research Project

 📫 How to reach me ?Don't worry just click on Http//www.shAizi-Dev.com